-- An entry fee of $7.00 per Competitor in Division A, or $10.00 per Competitor in Divisions B1 to G is to be forwarded to the JLTAV Inc with the entry form no later than Friday 5th August 2016.
+- An entry fee of $7.00 per Competitor for foundation to year 4, or $10.00 per Competitor for years 5 and up is to be forwarded to the JLTAV Inc with the entry form no later than Friday 4th August 2017.

 - Each school is limited to one entry per division (a multi campus school is considered as a different school if they pay membership separately).

 - No substitution of students can occur once the entry is lodged with the JLTAV.

 - Entries are accepted on a “first come first served” basis.